kubit-ui/kubit-ios-charts/README_EXTENDED_DOC.md

  ```

 #### Using nodes
-The following example demonstrates how to use nodes into an axis chart:
+The following example illustrates how to use nodes in an axis chart:

 ```Swift
 import KubitCharts